 More patients who took Actemra saw their cholesterol rise than among the Humira group, according to the study.
 Serious infections were about the same between groups.

 In a second study released at the Berlin conference today, Bristol-Myers Squibb Co.
-(BMY)’s therapy Orencia was about equal to Humira in patients who hadn’t taken a biological rheumatoid arthritis treatment before.
+(BMY:US)’s therapy Orencia was about equal to Humira in patients who hadn’t taken a biological rheumatoid arthritis treatment before.
 After a year of treatment, about 65 percent of the patients on Orencia showed a 20 percent improvement, compared with about 63 percent of patients on Humira.
 The patients took the biological medicines together with methotrexate.

 Rheumatoid arthritis usually hits adults between 20 and 40 years of age, as the immune system attacks the joints to cause swelling, pain and damage that can lead to deformity and disability.
 More common in women than in men, the disease afflicts about 1.3 million Americans, according to the National Institutes of Health.